Consensus-based optimization (CBO): Towards Global Optimality in Robotics: Consensus based optimization (CBO)

 We use the example of~\Cref{fig:finite_locals_unique_global} as an illustration of the advantages of CBO where we constructed a cost function landscape in a contour plot with a unique global optimizer (marked as blue star) and several local optimizers (marked as orange disks).
 As a \textbf{hypothetical setting} for the purpose of illustration only, we assume at the current iteration, the target consensus is marked with a red cross in the figure.
 The following key observations explain the advantage of CBO over other sampling-based methods.

 \begin{itemize} \item The dynamic of each particle is not directly driven by the gradient of the objective function, but by a drift term that “drags” or “attracts” the particle toward the target consensus point at the current iteration in~\eqref{eq:cbo_dyn}.
 As a result, the particle dynamics are agnostic to local optima of the objective function.
 For instance, in the illustrative example of~\Cref{fig:finite_locals_unique_global}, particle $B$ at the lower-left corner can travel through the local minimum near $(-4,-3)$ since its dynamic aims to drive it toward the goal position of the target consensus point, instead of the local minimum. \item The inertia of each particle enables local exploration around the particle position from the previous iteration.
 In contrast, sampling-based methods discard particle histories (see~\eqref{eq:particle_dyn_mppi}).
-For instance, in the illustrative~\Cref{fig:finite_locals_unique_global}, the drift vectors (arrows in the plot) for particle $K,C,O,D$ determines a dominating direction towards the current consensus point, however, the exploration term in~\Cref{eq:cbo_dyn} adds noise on top, \textbf{proportional to the distance to the current consensus point}, avoiding a straight-line behavior and allowing the particles to explore their neighborhood.
+For instance, in the illustrative~\Cref{fig:finite_locals_unique_global}, the drift vectors (arrows in the plot) for particle $K,C,O,D$ determines a dominating direction towards the current consensus point, however, the exploration term in~\Cref{eq:cbo_dyn} adds noise on top, \textbf{proportional to the distance to the current consensus point} (Particles sitting on the consensus point has no exploration, a necessary condition for convergence.
+Particles far way get explored more to search for better solution), avoiding a straight-line behavior and allowing the particles to explore their neighborhood.
 This gives them a good chance to approach the vicinity of the global optimizer. \item As particles move toward the target consensus point, each particle explores along different directions.
 Along these drifting paths, once a better solution is found, the target consensus point shifts toward that solution, and the drift terms of all particles change accordingly, inducing a new set of exploration directions.
 This results in a more diverse exploration mechanism than the homogeneous exploration used in the PI updates (see~\eqref{eq:particle_dyn_mppi}).
 For instance, as particle $K$ and $C$ in~\Cref{fig:finite_locals_unique_global} being pulled toward the current target consensus point $(0,0)$, they have a good chance to find better position with lower cost than the current consensus point since they are near the global optimizer. \item The non-parametric nature of CBO allows it to adapt to complex cost landscapes more effectively than parameterized distributions, which may struggle to capture intricate solution spaces.
 The particles gradually gather in the vicinity of the target consensus point, analogous to the covariance matrix shrinkage in CMA.
 Unlike CMA, however, the empirical distribution of CBO is not Gaussian-shaped, but instead exhibits an irregular shape as illustrated in Figure \ref{fig:gaussian_vs_irregular}. \end{itemize}